How To Install Gutter Guards (2023 Guide)

 Our Conclusion

 Gutter guards can save you time and money by preventing debris buildup inside your gutters.
-This is important because clogged gutters can cause water damage to your home’s roof or foundation.
+Clogged gutters can cause water damage to your home’s roof or foundation.
+This can cost thousands of dollars to repair.

 Homeowners can install many types of gutter guards in or over their gutter system.
-If you choose the DIY route, be sure to follow the instructions carefully, enlist help, and practice ladder safety.
-If you prefer a faster option with higher quality products protected by long-lasting warranties, you can schedule an appointment with a gutter installation company.
+If you choose the DIY route, follow the instructions carefully, enlist help, and practice ladder safety.
+If you prefer a faster option with higher quality products protected by long-lasting warranties, schedule an appointment with a gutter installation company.

 FAQ About Installing Gutter Guards